parham-mosadeq/next-crypto/README.md

 - Redux Toolkit: A library for managing state in React applications.
 - Chakra UI: A component library for building user interfaces in React applications.
-- CoinGecko API: An API that provides data on various crypto currencies.

 ## Implementation Details